 what if I want to take care of my new tree myself?

 We are working with FUF and the City to determine who will be responsible for tree watering until the tree is established (2-3 years).
 Residents may be asked to water the trees for this period.
 Friends of the Urban Forest will visit your tree for first 3 years to perform structural pruning and check tree health.
 The care plan for the tree will then be transferred over to the city.
 You may opt out of tree care by FUF by emailing firstname.lastname@example.org

 If you elect to maintain the tree yourself, you are advised to use a licensed arborist to care for your tree.
 Your tree care plan must meet City regulations.
 The City tree maintenance program is still in development, so the process for opting out of City care has not yet been established.

-Q: Can I get a tree if I have a basin already but it is empty?
+can I get a tree if I have abasin already but it is empty?

 Yes.
 If your building is located within the GBD and you have a clear and empty tree basin, it will probably be replanted on October 14.
 Property owners can make sure to get a tree and have the opportunity to select the type of tree by filling out a Tree Planting Response Card on the FUF website.

 If there is a stump or any remaining root balls in the basin, they will have to removed prior to October 1 for a new tree to be planted there.
 FUF is not able to offer stump removals for the October 14 planting.
 You can remove the stump yourself, or use a licensed contractor.